Adyen/adyen-commercetools/extension/docs/WebComponentsIntegrationGuide.md

 If you receive an HTTP 200 response with an Error or Refused resultCode, check the refusal reason and, if possible, modify your request.

-Check the following table to see the mapping of Adyen [result codes](https://docs.adyen.com/development-resources/response-handling#error-codes-types) to CTP [transaction state](https://docs.commercetools.com/http-api-projects-payments#transactionstate)
+Check the following table to see the mapping of Adyen [result codes](https://docs.adyen.com/development-resources/response-handling#error-codes-types) to commercetools [transaction state](https://docs.commercetools.com/http-api-projects-payments#transactionstate)
-|Adyen result code| CTP transaction state
+|Adyen result code| The commercetools transaction state
 | --- | --- |
 | Authorised| Success|
 | Refused| Failure|